scaleoutsystems/fedn/README.md

 FEDn provides a flexible framework for building highly scalable federated machine learning systems using the ML framwork of your choice.
 FEDn is based on open protocols and can be easily integrated with open MLOps frameworks like STACKn to provide end-to-end alliance governance.

 ## Core Features
-FEDn supports a highly scalable Nested Federated Averaging orchestration scheme.
-Other protocols, including support for various types of federated ensemble models are in active development.
+FEDn currently supports a highly horizontally scalable Hierarchical Federated Averaging orchestration scheme.
+The present version supports Keras Sequential models out of the box, but a user can implement a custom helper class to integrate other ML frameworks.
+Other FedML protocols, including support for various types of federated ensemble models, and helpers for PyTorch (and other frameworks), are in active development.

 <!--- #### Multimodal participation
 #### Multilevel model combinations